Power BI: exclude the filter selection from the calculation

 NOTE: change “table” and “argument” by yours

-Now that I have everything set, I will create a slicer with the new table and add the measure in my visualization table:
+Now that I have everything set, I will create a slicer with the new table and those 3 visuals (1 without and 2 with the measure):

 If my slicer has multiple layers, I will have to use this formula: